 Lundgren’s first acting credit came in 1985.
 He had visited Grace Jones on the set of the James Bond movie, A View To A Kill.
 He was asked to try out for a small part as a henchman in the film.

 Lundgren’s breakthrough role came in 1985 when he was cast as Ivan Drago in the film Rocky IV.
-During filming, he hit co-star Sylvester Stallone so hard that Stallone ended up in intensive care.
+During filming, he struck co-star Sylvester Stallone so hard that Stallone ended up in intensive care.
 Stallone wanted the fight scenes in the movie to appear more realistic and asked Lundgren to hit him harder.

-In 1994 Lundgren married Annette Qviberg a fashion stylist and jewellery designer.
+In 1994, Lundgren married Annette Qviberg, a fashion stylist and jewellery designer.
 The couple moved to Marbella, Spain.
 They eventually had two daughters, Ida and Greta.

 In Marbella Lundgren frequently trained at the dojo of Gustavo Adolfo Reque Cereijo, when time permitted.
 He also worked with the Spanish Kyokushin Federation.

-Lundgren returned to Stockholm, in 1998, where he took his 3rd Dan examination.
+Lundgren returned to Stockholm in 1998, where he took his 3rd Dan examination.
 The grading consisted of a 20-man kumite challenge and a three-hour technical examination.

-In 2007 Lundgren accepted an exhibition boxing match which appeared on Russian television.
+In 2007, Lundgren accepted an exhibition boxing match, which appeared on Russian television.
 His opponent was Oleg Taktarov, a former UFC competitor.
 Lundgren was 47 at the time.
 He lost the five-round match by decision.

 It was reported in May 2009 that three masked burglars had broken into Lundgren’s home while he was away.
 They had tied up and threatened his wife.
 However, they fled when they saw a family photo and realised who they were burgling.

-In April 2017 Lundgren underwent a double hip replacement.
+In April 2017, Lundgren underwent a double hip replacement.
 The surgery was a success.
-The following year he reprised his role as Ivan Drago in the film, Creed II, opposite Sylvester Stallone.
+The following year, he reprised his role as Ivan Drago in the film Creed II, opposite Sylvester Stallone.

 On 3 July 2019, the 11th Annual Fighters Only World MMA Awards was held at Palms Casino Resort in Las Vegas.
 Lundgren was the guest host of the event.